Enroll in Courses

 Leading up to, and upon acceptance, please review the courses available for the semester(s) during which you wish to attend Kansas State University.

-You will be required to enroll in at least 9 credits (also referred to as units), and the exchange will cover the cost of tuition for up to 12 credits.
+You will be required to enroll in at least 12 credits (also referred to as units), and the exchange will cover the cost of tuition for up to 15 credits (**Exception: For students coming from one of our Australian partners, the exchange will only cover tuition for up to 12 credits).
 Please note that if you choose courses with special participant fees attached to them, or Division of Continuing Education (DCE), on-line, or UFM Community Learning Center courses, our office may not cover the cost of those additional fees.
 Additional information about course enrollment will be sent to you once you have been assigned an Academic Advisor.

 Class work is assessed by the professor teaching the course which may be based on in-class exams, written papers, projects and/or attendance.
 This is variable and depends on the professor.
 Grading scales can be curved or on an absolute scale as determined by the professor.

 When you have determined your primary and secondary course choices, please complete the "Course Enrollment" questionnaire on your KSU online application.
 Completion of this questionnaire more than one month before arrival may allow you to enroll in courses prior to your arrival on campus.

 Courses Not Open to Incoming Exchange Students:

 - Graphic Design

 What Happens after you Submit your Course Enrollment Questionnaire:

 Once you have submitted your course enrollment questionnaire, we will forward your transcripts and course choices to the appropriate department at K-State where that department reviews them.
 After the department reviews the transcripts and course selections there are a number of things that can then take place (and unfortunately it is very difficult to determine what steps will be taken by each individual department):

 - The department may check for pre-requisites and enroll the student in the class right then,